Have your say on how local services for young people with SEND can be improved:

 Please click the link below to view the latest parents online safety newsletter, which contains information about Safer Internet Day, Musical.ly, NSPCC guidance on parental controls and talking to children about terrorism.

-The SEND link above takes you directly to details of the Poole local offer
+The above link takes you directly to details of the Poole local offer

 The NSPCC website contains a lot of useful information about radicalisation.
 It also contains information on a wide range of other safeguarding issues.